rybafish/rybafish.github.io/customKPI.md

 SQL statement providing host, time optionally port and one or more integer kpi values.
 The time column has to have timestamp sql type.
 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.

 ## Known Issues
-Reload KPIs feature still a but bumpy...
-KPI table refresh sometimes missed, etc.
+"Reload KPIs" feature still a bit bumpy...